2014–15 Vijay Hazare Trophy

-2014–15 Vijay Hazare Trophy was the 13th season of the Vijay Hazare Trophy, a List A cricket tournament in India.
-It was contested by 27 domestic cricket teams of India.
-Karnataka successfully defended the title after beating Punjab by 156 runs in the final.
+The 2014–15 Vijay Hazare Trophy was the 22nd edition of the Vijay Hazare Trophy, an annual List A cricket tournament in India.
+It took place between 6 and 25 November 2014.
+In the final, holders Karnataka defeated Punjab by 156 runs to successfully defend their title.

 Format

 The teams are divided across five zonal groups: Central Zone, East Zone, North Zone, South Zone and West Zone.
 The top two teams from Central Zone, East Zone and South Zone advance directly to the quarterfinals.
 The top two teams from each of North Zone and West Zone play in the pre-quarterfinals to determine which two teams advance to the quarterfinals.
 The winner of the knockout tree is declared winner of the tournament.